matchwood/acid-world/README.md

 #### Event notifications
 Events have type `Event (n :: Symbol)`.
 It will be easy enough to provide users with a way of registering pre and post event handlers of the type `Event n -> IO ()` or similar, specialised to individual events (so `Event "insertUser" -> IO ()`) that will be fired every time the event is issued.

+#### Compatibility with GHCJS
+Compiling with ghcjs and a localstorage backend to provide browser storage and/or a browser compatible remote backend

 ### The state of this code